Eating meals together as a family

-Family meals help to create strong family bonds.
+Family meals help create strong family bonds and healthy habits.

-- Enjoy table talk.
-Share positive things that have happened during the day.
-No negative talk.
+- Include everyone.
+Preparing the food, setting the table and cleaning up makes light work for everyone.
+Enjoy table talk by sharing positive things that have happened during the day.
+Avoid negative talk.

 - Create traditions.
 Have a special plate that is rotated to celebrate special accomplishments and events for each family member.
 Set up special dinner nights like taco night or have each family member come up with their own special type of dinner.

 - Focus on each other.
 Listen to each other.
 Children love to share stories about what is happening around them.
 Ask children what is happening in their life.
 Turn off all electronics including television and put cell phones in a basket on silence.